MicroEJ/docs/VEEWear/Android/createProject.rst

             ...
          }

-      where ``microej-app`` is the name of the subproject that contains the MicroEJ application.
+      where ``microej-app`` is the name of the subproject that contains your MicroEJ application.

       - Add a dependency to a VEE Port, for example::